 Congratulations, Mr. Goodell, you've done it again.

 Eskin Stepping Down: Philadelphia radio legend Howard Eskin is leaving his drivetime talk show on WIP.
 There are very few local radio personalities known as well nationally as Eskin.
-In the time I lived in Philadelphia, I listened to his show frequently, and his acerbic wit, vastly superior
+In the time I lived in Philadelphia, I listened to his show frequently, and his acerbic wit, vastly superior <ahem> knowledge and general bluntness made his show my basic introduction to the people of Philadelphia - most of whom hate him, despite being very similar to him.

 I genuinely really like him, as I feel his challenging opinions and caller-based format are exactly what a radio host should do.